Basics of RDEC (Research and Development Expenditure Credit Scheme)

 RDEC is a pretty straightforward tax relief, especially when compared to the SME scheme.
 Basically:

-- The credit is taxable at the Corporation tax rate, so the overall tax benefit is equal to just over 10.5% of qualifying expenditure
+- The credit is taxable at the Corporation tax rate, so the overall tax benefit is equal to 15-16.2% of qualifying expenditure, depending on the tax rate

 - The credit can be shown ‘above the line’, so is visible as income in the claimant’s accounts